You must pay Stamp Duty Land Tax (SDLT) if you buy a property or land over a certain price in England and Northern

 - buy a property through a shared ownership scheme

-- are transferred land or property in exchange for payment, eg you take on a mortgage or buy a share in a house
+- are transferred land or property in exchange for payment, for example you take on a mortgage or buy a share in a house

 How much you pay depends on whether the land or property is:

 You may be able to reduce the amount of tax you pay by claiming relief, such as if you’re a first-time buyer or purchasing more than one property (‘multiple dwellings’).

 The value you pay SDLT on (the ‘consideration’)